laanh200/CS455-Final-Project/README.md

 *	Landscape layout.
 *	The ability to modify an item in the Expense and Income list.
 Add Fragment UI for better reusability.
 *	The ability to restore deleted Item
-*	Improve display layout for Expense and Income List.
+*	Improve display layout for Expense and Income List. - Done
 *	Display the current total expense and income in Main Activity View.
 *	Run advertisement at the bottom.
 *	Improve backend code for Database access.
 Update the date field inputs.